GeertVisser/HomeAssistant-ESPHome-configs/README.md

 for all:
-- Latest Home Assistant / ESPHome
+- Making use of Home Assistant / ESPHome
+- seeed Grove modules
 - esp-idf framework
 - Stock hardware
 - Soldered headers on esp-32 devices